-The decrease in investment income from trading securities in 2003 was primarily due to a sharp decline in the equity markets during the first quarter of 2003 and to the reclassification of Gallagher's marketable securities portfolio from available for sale to trading in the third quarter of 2002.
+The increases in investment income from trading securities in 2003 were primarily due to a recovery in the equity markets during the second quarter of 2003 and to the reclassification of Gallagher s marketable securities portfolio from available for sale to trading in the third quarter of 2002.
 Effective September 30, 2002, Gallagher reclassified its marketable securities portfolio from available for sale to trading.
 As a result of this reclassification, changes in unrealized gains and losses on this portfolio are recorded in investment income in the consolidated statement of earnings.
-Prior to September 30, 2002, changes in unrealized gains and losses on this portfolio were recorded in stockholders' equity as accumulated other comprehensive earnings or losses.
+Prior to September 30, 2002, changes in unrealized gains and losses on this portfolio were recorded in stockholders equity as accumulated other comprehensive earnings or losses.

-Investment income from AAC related investments, low income housing investments, commercial real estate and venture capital investments were relatively unchanged in 2003 compared to 2002.
+The increases in investment income from AAC related investments in 2003 were primarily due to a recovery in the equity markets during the second quarter of 2003.
+Investment income from low income housing investments, commercial real estate and venture capital investments were relatively unchanged in 2003 compared to 2002.